|

 16th November 1934: Presbyterian

-assembly program at the high school tomorrow, morning will include tiny Miss
+program at the high school tomorrow, morning will include tiny Miss Miriam

-Minstrels Score Success, '... and there was a snappy acrobatic dance number
+Score Success, '... and there was a snappy acrobatic dance number in the midst

-in the midst of the solo program by Miriam Patterson, who is a well known
+of the solo program by Miriam Patterson, who is a well known figure of the

 7th June 1935: Dougherty Sisters